Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 Tips:

-~ If you’re someone who’s keen to learn and invest time in gardening, take this free course: [NZ Certificate in Horticulture (General) Level 3](https://www.openpolytechnic.ac.nz/qualifications-and-courses/nz3218-new-zealand-certificate-in-sterilising-technology-level-3/) which is funded by the government from the open polytechnic university.
+~ If you’re someone who’s keen to learn and invest time in gardening, take this free course: [NZ Certificate in Horticulture (General) Level 3](https://www.openpolytechnic.ac.nz/qualifications-and-courses/nz2677-new-zealand-certificate-in-horticulture-general-level-3/) which is funded by the government from the open polytechnic university.
 I’ve started mine and it's super interesting, so much to learn :)

 ~ For aesthetics purposes:

 * installed string lights overhead to help to give this space a magical ambiance in the nighttime
 * added gravel for the pathway + for low maintenance
-* managed to get a garden bench, to appreciate nature while having a cuppa!
+* managed to get a garden bench, to sit and appreciate nature while having a cuppa!
 * we were gifted a wind chime from my lovely aunty, which I think is a great addition to any garden
 * also, we were super lucky, the house came with the bistro set to top it off!